BAS IIO Curriculum, Emphasis Areas & Courses

 • Decision support

-• Intelligence & information collection
+• Intelligence and information collection

 • Intelligence analysis